CoachLamb92/pokemon_battle/README.md

 # To-do list:
 ## Pressing:
-- Test new move-related methods in Pokemon Class
+- Add is_fainted attribute to Pokemon Class
-- Refactor for ease-of-reading/delegate to functions
-- Add print-checking: test_move_success_check_returns_correctly_for_zero_accuracy_move
-- Add print-checking: test_execute_move_prints_correctly_for_status_move function
-- Add print-checking: test_execute_move_prints_correctly_for_non_damaging_move
-- Add mock function that tests for the calling of subsequent functions (test_move_success_check_returns_correctly_for_full_accuracy_move)
-- Add mock function that tests for the calling of subsequent functions (test_execute_move_calls_function_correctly)
-- Add mock function that tests for the calling of subsequent functions (test_deal_damage_returns_correctly)
-- Finish test calculate_damage_returns_correctly function

 ## General:
-- Add is_fainted attribute to Pokemon Class
 - Create a battle environment that takes the user pokemon and opponent pokemon
-- Look into mocking specific values of functions using patch

 ## Stretch:
+- Stress-test calculate_damage to be as accurate as possible

 ## Completed:
 - ~~Create Pokemon Class~~